jataware/refugee_modeling/README.md

 # refugee_modeling
 Model refugee migration based on county level features and distance of travel.

-I collected data manually from a variety of sources and processed the data in r.After normalizing the data I uploading the data to a python jupyter notebook to run the linear model and view the results.
+Refugee and country level data were manually from a variety of sources and processed the data in r.
+After normalizing the data we used the jupyter notebook to run the linear model, collect distance data with google's directions api, and view the results.

 **Data collection:**